Reimagining Buick’s Cockpit

 Prototyping & Validation

-I translated this vision into high-fidelity prototypes, simulating real-time behaviors — touch response, haptic cues, animation timing, and adaptive layouts.
+I translated this vision into high-fidelity prototypes, simulating real-time behaviors — touch response, haptic cues, animation timing, and adaptive layouts

 Testing spanned multiple contexts: